 A reflective road sign with a thirty-miles-per-hour speed limit suggested that a village was close by.
 The crumpled frame of a Citroën lay wrapped around the sign’s pole.
 A year ago, some idiot had tried to escape in a car.

 The driver’s body had been left for nature to sort out, and nature had done a good job of it.
 The skeleton slumped over the steering wheel would remain in place for decades to come, and so would the bullet that had dropped to the leather seat as the skin around it had been eaten away.

 Ewan poked his rifle through the car’s remains.
 They had not been ambushed this far from New London for half a year, but he wasn’t known for taking stupid risks anymore.
 With nothing of interest inside the vehicle, he glanced up at the sign.
 There was still enough daylight to read the sentence beneath it.

 Sandridge welcomes careful drivers.

-‘Repeat after me, Ewan,’ came Alex’s voice, ‘we are definitely stopping here tonight.’
+‘Repeat after me, Ewan,’ came Alex’s deep voice, booming out from ten steps behind him, ‘we are definitely stopping here tonight.’

 ‘What, your little legs are getting tired?’